bradenhs/datium/readme.md

 ##Production

-In order to build the project run the command `gulp` in the root of the project.
+In order to build the project run the command `gulp build` in the root of the project.
 This will transpile, combine, and minify everything in `src` into a single file named `Datium.js` in `out`.
 After this run `live-server`.
-Click on the [Production](http://localhost:8081/develop.html) link.
+Click on the [Production](http://localhost:8081/production.html) link.
 This will take you to a page using the production `Datium.js` file.